MatteoGobbiF/GeoPre/README.md

 da = xr.open_rasterio("data.tif")
 masked_da = mask_raster_data(da)
 ```
+## Contributing
+1.Fork the repository

+2.Create your feature branch (git checkout -b feature/your-feature)

+3.Commit changes (git commit -am 'Add some feature')

+4.Push to branch (git push origin feature/your-feature)

+5.Open a Pull Request

 ## License
 This project is licensed under the MIT License.
+See LICENSE for more information.

 ## Author
 [Your Name] – [Your Email or GitHub Profile]